 Equip students with the facts and kickstart their health and wellness journey.

-All you need to get started is to download the files and follow the 3 easy steps to get set up.
+All you need to get started is to download the files and follow the steps to get set up.
 Then share with your students in class or send home as a remote learning option.

 National Drug and Alcohol Facts Week® is an annual health observance week brought to you by the National Institute on Drug Abuse to equip teens with the facts about drugs and alcohol.
 You can explore some of NIDA’s lessons in the Health Journey activity and find additional teaching and learning resources for NDAFW on their website.